jifems/adxsharing/concepts-adx-sharing.md

-# Snapshot-based sharing from SQL-based sources
+# How in-place sharing for Azure Data Explorer works

-This article describes how snapshot-based sharing works for SQL-based sources such as Azure SQL Database and Azure SQL Data Warehouse
+This article describes how in-place sharing works for Azure Data Explorer.

-## Data Sharing from SQL-based sources
+## Sharing data from Azure Data Explorer cluster
-Azure Data Share supports the ability to share tables and views from Azure SQL Database and Azure SQL Data Warehouse.
-Data providers can add tables and views from existing SQL Servers to a data share.
-Data consumers can receive data in a variety of data sources including Azure Data Lake Store Gen2, Azure Storage, Azure SQL Database or Azure SQL Data Warehouse.
+Azure Data Share supports the ability to share databases from Azure Data Explorer cluster.
+Data providers can add databases from existing Azure Data Explorer to a share.

 Data shared from SQL-based sources contains schema and data only.
 Azure Data Share does not preserve any pre-existing constraints defined on a table or view.
 Data is shared as a snapshot of the table or view at the time that a snapshot is generated.
 Azure Data Share does not support incremental copy.